-Royals use 2-run homer by Edward Olivarez in the 12th inning to beat Mariners
+Royals use 2-run homer by Edward Olivares in the 12th inning to beat Mariners

 Crawford, Haniger and France opened the second inning like they did the first, each getting on and loading the bases with no outs.

-It looked like the Mariners might squander the golden opportunity when Kyle Seager and Toro struck out, But Torrens’ drew a bases-loaded walk and Tom Murphy ripped a run-scoring single to left to make it 5-1 before Kelenic struck out.
+It looked like the Mariners might squander the golden opportunity when Kyle Seager and Toro struck out.
+But Torrens drew a bases-loaded walk and Tom Murphy ripped a run-scoring single to left to make it 5-1 before Kelenic struck out.

 The Mariners could have had more, having left the bases loaded in each of the first two innings.
 Those missed chances loomed larger after the Royals loaded the bases with two outs, and Perez, of all people, coming to bat in the top of the fourth inning.

-Perez’s grand slam off Joe Smith in the sixth inning Thursday gave the Royals a 5-4 lead in game they won 6-4.
+Thursday, Perez’s grand slam off Joe Smith in the sixth inning gave the Royals a 5-4 lead in a game they won 6-4.

-His grand slam off Gilbert, a drive to center field that was his 36th homer of the season, tied the score at 5.
+Friday, his grand slam off Gilbert, a drive to center field that was his 36th homer of the season, tied the score at 5.

 “He’s one of the hottest hitters we’ve seen in a while and he is on everything,” Servais said.

 That blast was the difference between a tough but acceptable outing from Gilbert and one that was rather forgettable for the second straight game.
-He allowed five runs in four innings, giving up nine and hits and a walk and needing 91 pitches.
+He allowed five runs in four innings, giving up nine hits and a walk and needing 91 pitches.

 “I didn’t think Logan threw the ball that bad, but he didn’t get great results again,” Servais said.